pywbem/pywbemtools/README.rst

     +----------------+----------------------+-----------+

-Pywbemcli can also be executed in an interactive (REPL) mode:
+Pywbemcli can also be executed in the interactive (REPL) mode by executing it without entering a command or by using the command ``repl``.
+In this mode the command line prompt is ``pywbemcli>``, the WBEM server connection is maintained between commands and the general options apply to all commands
+executed:

 .. code-block:: text